 Laser drilling has become more popular recently as it can overcome many of limitations placed on mechanical punching.
 Laser drilling can be used to form microvias in PCBs and is not limited by the same material constraints as mechanical punching.
 Lasers with emission wavelengths that span from deep infrared to ultraviolet can be used for laser drilling.

-As newer devices require higher component densities, microvias are becoming more common in PCB designs.
+As newer devices require higher component densities, microvias are becoming more in PCB designs.
 Multilayer boards with smaller traces at high-density also require microvias to route your signals.
 Laser drilling of microvias is the preferred fabrication method due to their small size, and standard milling methods cannot accurately form vias with the high aspect ratios and density required in mobile, IoT, and wearable technologies.

 The greatest benefit of microvias is their small footprint.
 Microvias are also important for routing signals through small traces in multilayer boards.
 Laser drilling allows the formation of microvias in a wide range of materials with profiles that meet IPC standards.
 This method will become more prominent as mobile and IoT devices become more complex and dominate the market.